-LASO is dedicated to discuss issues, share perspectives and raise awareness of the Latino culture to create unity and fellowship among students of North Park.
+LASO is dedicated to the discussission of issues, shared perspectives, and raised awareness of the Latino culture for the purpose of creating unity and fellowship among students of North Park.
 LASO strives to expand the influence of the Latino culture to establish a stronger presence of Latinos at North Park.
-It strives to establish initiatives that support the educational, cultural and personal needs of the Latino student community.
+It strives to establish initiatives that support the educational, cultural, and personal needs of the Latino student community.